Possession of a Weapon by a Previous Offender—People v. Curtis Advisement.

 This could be my all-time favorite tip.
 We often use email to ask someone to send us something, or check on something and get back to us, etc. Sending the email is the easy part.
 The hard part is keeping track of what you asked for and when, and then remembering to follow up when the person doesn’t get back to you.
 Click here to read more.

-On Monday, July 28, 2014, the Tenth Circuit Court of Appeals issued two published opinions and three unpublished opinions.
+On Thursday, August 28, 2014, the Colorado Court of Appeals issued five published opinions and 36 unpublished opinions.